RonSijm/RonSijm.Rider.Templater/README.md

 ### Execute Selection Only

 Select a specific template block (e.g., a single `<%* %>` block) and execute to process only that selection.
 The rest of the document remains unchanged.

+> **Tip:** This behavior can be disabled in **Settings > Tools > Templater** by unchecking "Execute current selection only".
+When disabled, the entire document is always processed regardless of selection.

 ```markdown
 # Meeting Notes - <% tp.date.now("YYYY-MM-DD") %>